HowardLuo49/HowardLuo49.github.io/projects.md

 - Used primarily Node.js and RESTful APIs
 ___
 ## Research
 Currently not included here due to possible confidentiality concerns.
-Please look at the 'Research Interests' tab and contact me if interested.
+Please look at the 'Research' tab and contact me if interested.

 ## Personal Interest
 ___